Itz-SwirlZz/Official-Web-Page/itz-swirlzz-art/index.md

 It represents drawings, design ideas, and conceptual work that started in school and evolved into a long-term habit of translating ideas into visual form instead of only describing them.

-This branch is not focused on finished art.
-It is focused on *idea visualization*.
+This branch is focused on *idea visualization*.

 It connects heavily to gaming inspiration, especially Destiny-era concepts, UI-style thinking, and experimental worldbuilding.